jamessanchezhapsari/ESP32-Object-Detection/README.md

 - Let user input credentials/keys in a nicer way than creating the files themselves
 - Add setting to change object of interest in web site
 - Train model to achieve higher accuracy and speed

+## License
+This project is licensed under GNU General Public License v3.0 See the [COPYING](COPYING) file for details.